Sulaiman Layeq: Biography

 The unity between the Khalqists and Parchamites did not last however as the Khalqist government led by Nur Muhammad Taraki and his deputy Hafizullah Amin accused the Parchamites of being part of a larger conspiracy involving the United States, Iran, the Saudis, and China.
-Most Parchamites were ether jailed or exiled as the Khalqists consolidated power.
+Most Parchamites were either jailed or exiled as the Khalqists consolidated power.
 In 1978, Layeq initially only lost his post and seat in the politburo but in March 1979 Layeq was arrested and sentenced to death.
 He was sent to the infamous Pul-e-Charkhi prison in Kabul.
 The relationship between Hafizullah Amin and Taraki started to worsen as Amin moved to consolidate power.
 The Soviets worried that Hafizullah Amin was a part of the American CIA helped Taraki with an attempt to assassinate Amin.
 Amin was shot in the arm however he managed to drive to the Military headquarters and put the army on high alert ordering the arrest of Taraki.
 Taraki would later be executed through suffocation.
 The death of Taraki shocked Soviet leader Leonid Brezhnev and led to him finally sending troops to Afghanistan after refusing multiple requests from Taraki.
 Hafizullah Amin was killed during Storm-333 in December 1979 and many of the jailed Parchamites including Layeq were freed from prison.
 In April 1980 the Parchamite government under Babrak Karmal adopted a new flag and constitution, Layeq would become the chair of the country’s Academy of Sciences.
 He also returned to the PDPA's central committee as an alternate member and became the deputy chairman of the National Fatherland Front.
 His most important role however was his position as Minister for Tribal and Border Affairs from 1981 until 1989.

 In 1985 the Soviets appointed Mikhail Gorbachev as the leader of the Soviet Union.
 In October of that year Layeq was awoken early in the morning by a Soviet advisor who told him to come to the airport, there flew to Moscow and met the new Soviet leader.
 Gorbachev talked about the not official decision to withdraw and urged them to form a coalition government with the Mujahedeen.
 Karmal was pressured to step down.
 Layeq was considered to become the next leader however instead KhAD head Mohammad Najibullah would ascent to the top.
 Layeq's ministry would be of great importance to the new Afghan President Mohammad Najibullah's reconciliation policy.
 The goal was to win over the more moderate elements of the Mujahedeen for a power sharing deal.
 Layeq rose to the top of the Politburo as a full member in 1986.
 Dr Najibullah's reconciliation policy made Layeq an important member of the PDPA and when the party was renamed the Homeland Party and dropped most of its leftist ideology Layeq became one of its 3 deputy leaders.